pivotal/docs-tap/install.hbs.md

 - `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
     * For Google Cloud Registry, use the contents of the service account JSON file.
     * Alternatively, you can configure this credential as a [secret reference](tanzu-build-service/install-tbs.md#install-secret-refs).
 - `K8S-DISTRO` (optional) is the type of Kubernetes infrastructure in use.
-You can use it in coordination with `kubernetes_version`.
-For example, `openshift`.
+It is only required if the distribution is OpenShift and must be used in coordination with `kubernetes_version`.
+Supported value: `openshift`.
 - `K8S-VERSION` (optional) is the Kubernetes version in use.
 You can use it independently or in coordination with `kubernetes_distribution`.
 For example, `1.24.x`, where `x` is the Kubernetes patch version.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.